cartalyst/demo-data-grid/resources/views/install/install.md

 ### Application Structure

-Quickstart applications are built on Laravel.
+Demo applications are built on Laravel.
 If you're not familiar with the Laravel framework a good place to start is by reading through the [Laravel Documentation](http://laravel.com/docs).

 ##### App Structure
 ```
-├── quickstart/
+├── demo/
 │   ├── app
 │   ├── bootstrap
 │   ├── config